-A number of factors present challenges for capacity development in Maryland water systems.
-The vast majority of Maryland water systems are very small.
+Several factors present challenges for capacity development in Maryland water systems.
+Most Maryland water systems are very small.
 In Maryland, 341 out of 464 community water systems serve a population of 1,000 or less people.
-Smaller water systems typically have limited resources and expertise which often results in postponed preventive maintenance work, limited ability to retain qualified water system operators, and lack of finances to improve infrastructure.
+Smaller water systems typically have limited resources and expertise, which often results in postponed preventive maintenance work, limited ability to retain qualified water system operators, and lack of finances to improve infrastructure.

-In addition, development has led to a number of new housing and commercial developments in rural areas, exacerbating their already limited resources.
-Population growth is a challenge that has been taxing for small to medium size communities.
-For example, since 2014, the population served by Maryland's community water systems has increased by approximately 217,000 translating to an additional demand of 19 million gallons per day.
-In some cases, water supply systems' sources or treatment plants are not adequate to meet projected needs.
-Additionally, aging infrastructure, shrinking resources, ever increasing regulatory compliance requirements, and potential climate change impacts, are sometimes more than small water systems can manage.
-For example since 2001, ten new regulations have been promulgated, some of which required new infrastructure.
-According to the latest survey by the USEPA in 2015, Maryland's total capital need for the next 20 years is \$9.3 billion.
+Additionally, growth has led to several new housing and commercial developments in rural areas, exacerbating already limited resources.
+Population is a challenge that has been taxing for small and medium sized communities.
+For example, since 2014, the population served by Maryland's community water systems has increased by approximately 217,000, translating to an additional demand of 19 million gallons per day.
+In some cases, water supply systems' sources or treatment plants are inadequate to meet projected needs.
+Additionally, aging infrastructure, shrinking resources, ever-increasing regulatory compliance requirements, and potential climate change impacts, are sometimes more than small systems can manage.
+For example, since 2001, 10 new regulations which originated at the federal level, have been promulgated, some of which required new infrastructure.
+According to the latest survey by the EPA in 2015, Maryland's total capital need for the next 20 years is \$9.3 billion!